 To say she had humble beginnings puts it mildly.
 In childhood, she danced on street corners for coins to help feed her family.
-But when chance intervened, plucked from the streets to the carnival stage, Bessie Smith became a star with a voice that refuses to sound dated nine decades later.
+But when chance intervened and plucked her from the streets to the carnival stage, Bessie Smith became a star.
+Her voice refuses to sound dated nine decades later.

-According to Chris Albertson, author of her biography, Bessie, Smith arrived at her blues style independently.
+Chris Albertson, the author of her biography Bessie, believes Smith arrived at her blues style on her own.
 "I am almost certain that Ma Rainey got Bessie on the blues track, but regarding her style, while she may have picked up a little here and there, she certainly had her own approach to it.
 There wasn't much outside influence."

-Born in Chattanooga, Tennessee in 1894, Bessie Smith was orphaned at an early age and cared for by siblings.
+Born in Chattanooga, Tennessee in 1894, Bessie Smith was orphaned at an early age.
 Her brother Clarence helped get her a job in the chorus line of a traveling minstrel show, the Moss Stokes Company, where she met her mentor, Gertrude 'Ma' Rainey.

 After scoring her first big hit record in 1923 with "Down Hearted Blues," which sold over 800,000 copies, Bessie went on to record classic blues with the most notable jazz artists of the 1920s—among them, Clarence Williams, James P. Johnson, Don Redman, Fletcher Henderson, and Louis Armstrong, with whom she recorded the timeless "St. Louis Blues."